 ConvNG_Lower48_wells

 EIA breaks out wells for different regions.
 This sheet focuses solely on conventional Natural gas wells for the lower 48 states.
-For each scenario, we used the estimated well lifetime (cell I3), we divided the total annual production by the number of producing wells for each year between 1995 and 2005 average gross withdrawals per well (cell J3), and ratio of dry gas to wet gas (cell L5) to adjust production value (Cell J7) to calculate the number of new wells required to achieve projected production levels each year.
-We the totaled the number of new wells required to meet production out to 2040 (cell J49 for the Reference Scenario).
+For each scenario, we first estimated well lifetime (cell I3).
+Next we divided the total annual production by the number of producing wells for each year between 1995 and 2005 average gross withdrawals per well (cell J3), and ratio of dry gas to wet gas (cell L5) to adjust production value (Cell J7) to calculate the number of new wells required to achieve projected production levels each year.
+We then totaled the number of new wells required to meet production out to 2040 (cell J49 for the Reference Scenario).
 For both conventional and unconventional sources, well abandonment rates were assumed to be the inverse of well lifetime (column H).

 Shale_wells